migueldelmazo/wu/README.md

 It is very easy to work with third-party libraries using [getters](./docs/documentation-getter.md), [setters](./docs/documentation-setter.md) and [watchers](./docs/documentation-watcher.md).
 Visit the [documentation](./docs/documentation-third-party-libs.md) to learn about the modules developed.

+## Examples

+Here you can see an example of [ToDo app](https://github.com/migueldelmazo/wu-example-todos).

 ## Dependencies

 Wu only has one dependency: [Lodash](https://lodash.com)